 This course is designed for the intermediate or advanced photography student.
 Using new technology, students work in traditional themes of still life, portraiture, and documentation.
 The course covers how to use your digital camera and develop a full in-depth understanding of Adobe Photoshop.
 Students use the computer to edit, manipulate and enhance their images.
 The course focuses on working with RAW image files, color space, advance exposure settings, white balance and camera capture.
 Through assignments in Photoshop, students explore color management, workflow, color correction, creating actions, retouching, and compositing.
 This course is a must for those who want to explore the exciting world of Digital Photography.
+Enrollment deadline: Monday, May 25, 2015.

-Prerequisite: Basic computer knowledge; XPHO2010 Introduction to Photography; XDMA9009 Digital Imaging I: Photoshop camera and note-taking materials.
+Prerequisite: Basic computer knowledge; XPHO2010 Introduction to Photography; XDMA9009 Digital Imaging I: Photoshop

-First class materials: Students may bring their
+First class materials: Students may bring their camera and note-taking materials.